serotracker/sero-can-webapp/README.md

 ## [serotracker.com](https://serotracker.com/)

-### Github Pages Deployment
+### Github Pages/Heroku Deployment
-Deployment of static assets for the application occurs on each push to master.
-The full configuration can be viewed [here](.github/workflows/deploy-gh-pages.yml).
+Deployment of static assets for the application occurs as follows:
+- Each push to `master` triggers a deployment to GitHub Pages.
+The GH action used is: `JamesIves/github-pages-deploy-action@releases/v3`
+- Each push to `staging` triggers a deployment to Heroku.
+The GH action used is: `akhileshns/heroku-deploy@v3.0.4`

+The full configurations can be viewed [here](.github/workflows).

 ### Continuous Integration
 The following commands with GitHub Actions:
 ```
 npm install
 npm run build

+npm test
 ```
+The CI configuration can be viewed [here](https://github.com/serotracker/sero-can-webapp/blob/master/.github/workflows/ci.yml).
 Job results can be viewed [here](https://github.com/serotracker/sero-can-webapp/actions?query=workflow%3ACI).

 ___